laugarza/Python_basics/Python guide.md

   `sorted()` sorted(iterable, key=None, reverse=False)
     Return a new list containing all items from the iterable in ascending/descending order or by using a key function.

--   [`index()`](https://docs.python.org/3/library/stdtypes.html#str.index), to get the index of the first element of a list that matches its input and
+## Methods

--   [`count()`](https://docs.python.org/3/library/stdtypes.html#str.count), to get the number of times an element appears in a list
+ `index()` get the index of the first element of a list that matches its input and `count()`  get the number of times an element appears in a list
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDU1MzE0NjcsMTgyOTMxMDIzOSwtMT
+eyJoaXN0b3J5IjpbMTI5MDYwNTgzNiwxODI5MzEwMjM5LC0xMD
-A2NjgyODcwOSwxMTM4MDA4OTk4LDgyNjIxNzAwMSwtMTgxMDEw
+Y2ODI4NzA5LDExMzgwMDg5OTgsODI2MjE3MDAxLC0xODEwMTAw
-MDU1NSwtMTY0ODYyODkzN119
+NTU1LC0xNjQ4NjI4OTM3XX0=
 -->